EricSchles/commit_velocity/README.md

 A handy bash function that calculates the velocity of any mercurial or git repository.
-Velocity may be relative or absolute, meaning, calculated against the current timestamp or against the most recent commit.
+Velocity may be relative or absolute, meaning, calculated against the current time or against the most recent commit.

+It was created with the intention of helping to explore an organization's repositories, to take note of which were most active.

 ####Install